vlymar/vlymar.github.io/_drafts/sharpen-your-tools.md

 	  (message ruby-test-not-found-message))))
 ```

 This code handles a bit of plumbing but since we're laser focused on just the command being run we can hone in on `(ruby-test-run-command (ruby-test-command filename))`.  `ruby-test-command` looks like promising, so lets check it out.
-Move your cursor over it and run `gd` to jump to its definition.
+Move your cursor over it and type `gd` to jump to its definition.

 ```common_lisp
 (defun ruby-test-command (filename &optional line-number)